-I am delighted to have this opportunity to welcome you to Leeds City College.

-Thank you for choosing to study a Higher Education course with us.
+I am delighted to have this opportunity to welcome you and thank you for choosing to study a Higher Education course with us.

 Our provision continues to be commended externally.
 In a recent HE inspection, carried out by the Higher Education Quality Assurance Agency in May 2016 (The QAA inspects all Universities and colleges) the high quality of our HE programmes was confirmed and it was noted that our approach to supporting and facilitating scholarly activity and the implementation of our new Virtual Learning Environment were areas of good practice.